Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

 	_Opening the function's output log_

 1. Start a separate browser instance and navigate to the Azure Portal.
-Open the storage account and upload **image_12.jpg** from the resources that accompany this lab to the "photos" container.
+Open the storage account and upload **image_12.jpg** from the "Camera Images" folder in the resources that accompany this module to the "photos" container.
 Here's what **image_12.jpg** looks like:

 	![Image uploaded to blob storage](media/image_12.jpg)